ArduPilot/ardupilot_wiki/plane/source/docs/a-high-quality-bixler-1-1-build.rst

 #.
 APM 2.6 with separate GPS/compass. (see note below)
 #.
 Radio: Spektrum DX8 and RX or any other 5 channel or higher system.
 #.
 Prop: APC 8x4E .
 Pusher or puller may be used since motor direction is easily changed just by swapping wires.
 #.
-Y-servo-cable to connect both aileron servos together to one flight controller output.
+Y-servo-cable to connect both aileron servos together to one autopilot output.

-.. note:: This flight controller is no longer supported.
-See the current flight controller :ref:`list<common-autopilots>` .
+.. note:: This autopilot is no longer supported.
+See the current autopilot :ref:`list<common-autopilots>` .
 OmnibusF4 Pro V3 is an inexpensive alternative.
 Any UBLOX MN-8 class GPS works well, such as a BN-220.
 A compass (gps/compass combo parts are available) is not necessary for ArduPilot on planes.

 Getting Started
 ===============